 - Use a saline nasal spray or saline nose drops two to three times a day in each nostril to keep your nasal passages moist.
 These products can be purchased over-the-counter or made at home.
 (To make the saline solution at home: mix 1 teaspoon of salt into 1 quart of tap water.
 Boil water for 20 minutes, cool until lukewarm.)

 - Add a humidifier to your furnace or run a humidifier in your bedroom at night to add moisture to the air.

-- Avoid putting anything solid into your nose, including fingers and cotton applicators.
+- Avoid putting anything solid into your nose, including fingers.

 - Quit smoking.
 Smoking dries out your nose and irritates it.